AkshanshS-14/SIH26-T13-ELECTRONAUTS/README.md

 **Team ID:** SIH26-T13
 **Team Name:** Electronauts
-**Hackathon:** Smart India Hackathon (SIH)  Inernal Round
+**Hackathon:** Smart India Hackathon (SIH)  Internal Round
-**Problem Statement:** The rapid growth of interconnected system has increase the complexity of cyber threats, unauthorized access, data breaches, identity relate risks an manipulation of digital information.
-At the same time, organisations increasingly nee to establish trust when exchanging information across different systems an stakeholders. there is a nee for robust an intelligent solutions that can identify, prevent, respond to or reduce cyber security risks while improving trust an security in digital ecosystems.
+**Problem Statement:** The rapid growth of interconnected system has increase the complexity of cyber threats, unauthorized access, data breaches, identity relate risks and manipulation of digital information.
+At the same time, organisations increasingly need to establish trust when exchanging information across different systems an stakeholders.
+There is a need for robust an intelligent solutions that can identify, prevent, respond to or reduce cyber security risks while improving trust an security in digital ecosystems.
 **Theme:** Blockchain & Cybersecurity

 ---